ztuskes/garmin-documentation-mcp-server/README.md

 ✅ **Proper Mapping**: API Level 4.2.0 correctly mapped to ≈ SDK 6.x+
 ✅ **SDK 7 Support Confirmed**: Complications, Activity info, round devices all properly supported

-## Development

-To modify or extend the server:

-1. Edit the TypeScript source files in `src/`
-2. Build with `npm run build`
-3. Test your changes with `npm run dev`

 ## License

 MIT